 How does a defect prevention mechanism work?
 The answer is in a defect prevention cycle (Figure 2).
 The integral part of the defect prevention process begins with requirement analysis – translating the customer requirements into product specifications without introducing additional errors.
 Software architecture is designed, code review and testing are done to find out the defects, followed by defect logging and documentation.

-The blocks and processes in the gray-colored block represent the handling of defects within the existing philosophy of most of the software industry – defect detection, tracking/documenting and analysis of defects for arriving at quick, short-term solutions.
+The blocks and processes in the gray-colored block represent the handling of defects within the existing philosophy of most of the software industry – defect detection, tracking/documenting, and analysis of defects for arriving at quick, short-term solutions.

 Most of the activities of the defect prevention methodology require a facilitator.
 The facilitator can be the software development project leader (wearing another hat of responsibility) or any member of the team.
-The designated defect prevention coordinator is actively involved in leading defect prevention efforts, facilitating meetings and communication among team and management, and consolidating the defect prevention measures/guidelines.
+The designated defect prevention coordinator is actively involved in leading defect prevention efforts, facilitating meetings and communication among the team and management, and consolidating the defect prevention measures/guidelines.

 The five general activities of defect prevention are: